Impulsive….Unable to concentrate….…Distracted

-A child with these behaviors may have problems learning, even making friends.
+A child with these behaviors may have problems learning and making friends.
 For such a child, school may be a place to avoid and home is often filled with tension.
 If this sounds familiar, perhaps The Child Development School at the University of California, Irvine can help.

 These programs, which are offered through UC Irvine Health, connect parents’ hopes for their child to real possibilities for growth that can enable lifelong success.
 Here, children with ADHD (attention deficit/hyperactivity disorder) and related conditions can thrive in a supportive environment that fosters both social and academic development through elementary and middle school.

 The Child Development School was founded in the 1980’s on the idea that behavioral interventions could produce results with or without medication.
-And that premise remains the heart of the program today.
-The University of California, Irvine School of Medicine, Department of Pediatrics in collaboration with the Orange County Healthcare Agency, provides a unique school-based behavioral health program for children and families by Attention-Deficit/Hyperactivity Disorder and related challenges.
+That premise remains at the heart of the program today.
+The University of California, Irvine School of Medicine, Department of Pediatrics in collaboration with the Orange County Healthcare Agency, provides a unique school-based behavioral health program for children and families with Attention-Deficit/Hyperactivity Disorder and related challenges.

 Partially funded by Orange County Health Care Agency, Behavioral Health Services, Prevention and Intervention Division, MHSA/Prop.
 63